 Once a plan of care is developed for a member, an DHS/DDS Case Manager will offer the options of self direction or traditional waiver services for the portion of the plan of care allocated for Habilitation Training Specialist (HTS) services.
-This amount will be used to establish a budget which will then be developed to specify Self Directed Habilitation Training Specialist (SD-HTS) services and/or Self Directed Goods and Services (SD-GS).
+This amount will be used to establish a budget which will then be developed to specify Self Directed Habilitation Training Specialist (SD-HTS) services, Self Directed Supported Employment and/or Self Directed Goods and Services (SD-GS).
 The DHS/DDS Case Manager will provide information regarding options and the member's responsibilities and potential liabilities.
-In addition, the DHS/DDS Case Manager explains that services may be provided through a combination of community resources, SoonerCare services such as the Early and Periodic Screening, Diagnosis and Treatment (EPSDT) Program, as well as waiver services.
-DHS/DDS Case Managers help identify concerns and coordinate, locate and secure needed services.
-DHS/DDS Case Managers also help families recognize natural supports that may already be available.
 Members who choose to participate in the Self Directed Services (SDS) option may self direct the portion allocated for HTS.